43221215/miRNA-scripts/README.md

 8. **NonTemplateAdditions_by_miRNA.py**: Script to calculate the % of reads that represent a determined NTA for each individual miRNA.
 Has an option to give the number of counts from that NTA instead of the % of reads.

-For any questions, contact me at daniel.fernandezperez@ieo.it
+For any question, contact me at daniel.fernandezperez@ieo.it